IEEE 11073 SDC.

 Roles

 The SDC standard defines the roles of service providers and service consumers.
 Typical examples of providers are ventilators and infusion pumps.
-Typical examples of consumers are devices with an HMI such as patient monitors and video displays.
+Typical examples of consumers are devices with an HMI, such as patient monitors and video displays.
 The standard provides for multi-consumer capability for providers and multi-provider capability for consumers.

-Range of functions
+Scope of functions

 Activities